yellowled/s9y-2k11/README.markdown

 ### Testing

 If you _do_ want to test it, your blog needs to run at least s9y v1.6.
-Extract the downloaded archive to `/templates/` and activate it in the s9y backend.
+Extract the downloaded archive.
+Keep the folder name if you want to be able to test multiple versions or rename it to `2k11` to have just one version installed.
+Copy to `/templates/` and activate it in the s9y backend.
 Might need a reload in the frontend.

 ## Features